grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 What we did in the above example was to put our `DataDispatch` in a context that was most trustworthy, convenient and frictionless for us to use in our Statement.

-Some say that specifying object interactions in context of mocks is "specifying in isolation" and that providing such mock dependencies is "isolating" the class from its "real" dependencies.
+Some say that specifying object interactions in the context of mocks is "specifying in isolation" and that providing such mock dependencies is "isolating" the class from its "real" dependencies.
 I don't identify with this point of view very much.
 From the point of view of a specified class, mocks are yet another context -- they are neither better, nor worse, they are neither more nor less real than other contexts we want to put our `Dispatch` in.
 Sure, this is not the context in which it runs in production, but we may have other situations than mere production work -- e.g. we may have a special context for demos, where we count sent packets and show the throughput on a GUI screen.
-We may also have a debugging context that in each method, before passing the control to a production code, writes a trace message to a log.
+We may also have a debugging context that in each method, before passing the control to production code, writes a trace message to a log.
 The `DataDispatch` class may be used in the production code in several contexts at the same time.
-We may dispatch data through network, to a database and to a file all at the same time in our application and the `DataDispatch` class may be used in all these scenarios, each time connected to a different implementation of `Channel` and used by a different piece of code.
+We may dispatch data through the network, to a database and a file all at the same time in our application and the `DataDispatch` class may be used in all these scenarios, each time connected to a different implementation of `Channel` and used by a different piece of code.

 ## Summary

-The goal of this chapter was only to show you how mock objects fit into testing code written in a "tell don't ask" style, focusing on roles, responsibilities, behaviors, interfaces and protocols of objects.
+The goal of this chapter was only to show you how mock objects fit into testing code written in a "tell don't ask" style, focusing on roles, responsibilities, behaviors, interfaces, and protocols of objects.
 This example was meant as something you could easily understand, not as a showcase for TDD using mocks.
 For one more chapter, we will work on this toy example and then I will try to show you how I apply mock objects in more interesting cases.